The Fortunes of Miss Follen: Style and genre

-The novel is remarkable for its sweet, placid tone and for the absence of that introspective manner and that disposition to satire which had been somewhat overdone in the era when written.
-The general style of the book is notable for its crystal purity and its closeness of detail.
-The writer, who is the wife of a professor in a theological seminary, has evidently watched the scenes she describes, whether of home life in Germany, or mountain views in Saxony, or the Passion Play at Oberammergau, or works of art in the galleries.
+The novel is renowned for its sweet, placid tone and for the absence of introspective manner and disposition to satire which had been somewhat overdone in the era when written.
+The general style of the book is notable for its purity and its closeness of detail.
+The writer, Mrs. Goodwin Talcott was married to a professor in theological seminary, who has evidently watched the scenes she describes, whether of home life in Germany, or mountain views in Saxony, or the Passion Play at Oberammergau, or works of art in the galleries.
 She is a good observer; knows what features to describe and how to group them; and then puts them into an artistic setting of pure English that is always elegant and often rises to the poetic.
 The book is as valuable for its information as it is interesting for its story.
 In this, as in some other respects, it far surpasses her previous works.
 The art criticisms are modest and unpretentious, but discriminating; the author manifestly bas no fear of Rubens before her eyes.
 The chapter describing the Passion Play at Oberammergau is interesting and valuable.
 The author witnessed the play in 1871, and her descriptions of it then in the columns of a religious weekly were admired and enjoyed by readers.

 According to a review in The New Englander (1876), there are a few flaws in this story.
 But they are all on the surface and easily detected, we example being the title.
 There are one or two typographical errors in the misspelling of names.
 The affixing of the title Herr to Mr. Vassar strikes us as inconsistent with the fact that that gentleman is not a German, but an American.
 If it were necessary, some cases in which the good Herr uses words in his narrative which seem too much like the elevated diction of Pope to be natural in even highly cultivated conversation.